EPprivate/private_repo/README.md

 > You can press `Alt+J` again to go forward, or `Alt+Shift+J` to go back...

-The wording in this sentence may lead someone to a conclusion, that it is possible to select similar fragments both downwards and upwards to the selection starting point, which is not the case.
+The wording in this sentence may lead someone to a conclusion, that it is possible to select similar fragments both downwards and upwards to the initially selected piece if code, which is not the case.
 Pressing the `Alt+Shift+J` key combination does not allow you to select the matching fragment above the first selected element, it just cancels the previous selection.

 ![issue_2](https://github.com/EPprivate/private_repo/blob/main/images/issue_2.gif?raw=true)